Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Results

-\textbf{First}, distinct target ROIs mutually boost each other's performance.
-For instance, Hermes-R yields notable gains over ResUNet for two types of tumor in the LiTS and KiTS datasets, with increments of 2.79\% and 3.37\%, respectively.
-In all other ROIs across the seven datasets, Hermes consistently elevates performance, with Hermes-R outperforming ResUNet by 1.56\% and Hermes-M surpassing MedFormer by 1.42\%. \textbf{Second}, the transferability of underlying representations between different body regions is evident.
-Among the seven datasets, StructSeg is the sole dataset containing thoracic images, while the rest samples are abdominal.
-Nevertheless, Hermes-R enhances thoracic target segmentation in StructSeg by 0.81\% compared to ResUNet, and Hermes-M is 0.53\% higher than MedFormer.
-This suggests that despite anatomical differences, tasks in the abdomen region can contribute to thoracic target segmentation. \textbf{Third}, the commonality between imaging modalities can be harnessed to enhance performance, even though they possess entirely different visual characteristics.
-For instance, AMOS MR is an MRI dataset; CHAOS contains T1 \& T2 weighted MRIs, while all other datasets contain CT images.
-Despite the inherent image differences between these MRI and CT datasets, remarkable improvements are achieved under our universal training paradigm.
-Specifically, Hermes-R exhibits improvements of 1.27\% and 0.61\%, and Hermes-M shows gains of 1.57\% and 0.29\% on AMOS MR and CHAOS, respectively.
+\textbf{Results on target ROIs, body regions, and image modalities.} From Table \ref{tab:universal_results}, we see that: \textbf{First}, a mutual enhancement in performance is observed across different target ROIs.
+Specifically, Hermes-R shows significant gains over ResUNet in tumor and lesion segmentation in the LiTS and KiTS datasets, increasing by 2.62\% and 3.57\%, respectively.
+Across the other ROIs in eleven datasets, Hermes consistently improves results, with Hermes-R outperforming ResUNet by 2.28\%, and Hermes-M surpassing MedFormer by 1.89\%. \textbf{Second}, there's a clear transferability of underlying representations between different body regions.
+For example, in thoracic and head\&neck regions represented by SS T and SS H datasets, Hermes-R enhances segmentation in thoracic targets by 0.91\% in SS T and by 2.5\% in SS H compared to ResUNet. \textbf{Third}, the commonality between imaging modalities can be harnessed to enhance performance, even though they possess entirely different visual characteristics.
+For instance, despite the inherent image differences between PET to other MRI and CT datasets, Hermes-R has a remarkable improvement of 8.17\% with the universal paradigm. \textbf{Lastly}, although DeSD and UniMiss are pretrained on much larger datasets than Hermes, they do not transfer well to different tasks, especially cross-modalities.
+For example, DeSD is notably worse in the DLBS with brain T1 MRI images, and UniMiss underperforms in AutoPET.

-\textbf{Comparison with other methods.} We adapt and extend prior methods under the proposed universal segmentation.
+\textbf{Comparison with other methods under the universal paradigm.} We adapt and extend several previous methods to fit the universal paradigm.
 Multi-decoder~\cite{chen2019med3d} uses a shared encoder and separate decoders per dataset.
-DoDNet~\cite{zhang2021dodnet} was originally designed for organ and tumor segmentation in CT images; we broaden it into multi-organ and multi-modality segmentation.
-CLIP-Driven~\cite{liu2023clip} was intended for partially labeled CT image analysis; we adapt it by including modality information in its text prompt: "\textit{A CT/MRI of a [CLS].}" All methods were implemented using the same ResUNet backbone for fairness.
+DoDNet~\cite{zhang2021dodnet} was originally designed for organ and tumor segmentation in CT images with one-hot task vector embeddings; we broaden it into multi-modality segmentation.
+CLIP-Driven~\cite{liu2023clip} was intended for partially labeled CT image analysis using CLIP text encoder; we adapt it by including modality information in its text prompt: "\textit{A CT/MRI/PET of a [CLS].}" MultiTalent~\cite{ulrich2023multitalent} uses multiple segmentation heads.
+UniSeg~\cite{ye2023uniseg} uses learnable task prompts.
+All methods were implemented using the same ResUNet backbone for fairness.